kimadactyl/flimnite/index.md

 # Flim Nite

-FLIM (noun): a distorted adaptation of a popular film performed live by comedians, theatremakers, poets, writers, musicians, dancers and artists
+<tt>FLIM (noun): a distorted adaptation of a popular film performed live by comedians, theatremakers, poets, writers, musicians, dancers and artists</tt>

 FLIM NITE is an experimental performance event based around the unfaithful retelling of popular films.